bu-ist/responsive-foundation/README.md

 ## Upgrading to 5.0.0

 Version `5.0.0` is a major update that will require you to reconfigure some of your settings in order for your builds to run correctly.
 Head to [UPGRADING.md](/UPGRADING.md) to find out what you'll need to do.

+## Contributing
+Follow the instructions in [Framework Development and Release Workflows](https://github.com/bu-ist/responsive-framework/wiki/Framework-Development-and-Release-Workflows) to test your Foundation changes.